iammawaistariq/PAI-Comsats-Assignment/README.md

 This project implements and evaluates multiple machine learning models for predicting the occurrence of brain strokes using health-related data such as age, gender, BMI, glucose levels, hypertension, heart disease, and more.
 The goal is to determine which model performs best at identifying high-risk individuals and to compare the results with those published in the paper:

-**- Implement and evaluate the following machine learning models:**
+## Implement and evaluate the following machine learning models:
   - KNN (k = 5 and k = 173)
   - Logistic Regression
   - Random Forest